Leica M (Typ 240)

 The Leica M (Typ 240) is a full-frame digital rangefinder camera of Leica Camera AG.
 It was introduced in September 2012, and is the successor to the Leica M9 range of cameras.
 The M uses a 24-megapixel image sensor.
 The camera is the first M model to feature movie recording, and the first to have Live View, which allows the scene, as viewed through the lens, to be composed.
 The M can use most M- and R-mount lenses.
 Leica M cameras are made by hand in Portugal and Germany.
 There is also a version, the M Monochrom, with a monochrome, rather than colour, sensor.

 The M Typ 240 has been superseded by variants such as the Leica M10.

 Features

 The M uses a CMOS 24-megapixel (6,000 × 4,000 pixels) image sensor designed for Leica by the Belgian company CMOSIS, and made by STMicroelectronics in Grenoble.
-The pixels are on a 6 x 6 µm² grid.
+The pixels are on a 6 x 6 μm2 grid.

 The M supports most M-mount lenses and, with an adapter, almost all R-mount lenses.
 R-lenses support an optional electronic viewfinder.

 The camera uses a MAESTRO image/video processor which is based on the Fujitsu Milbeaut.
 It is sealed against dust and water spray.

+Notably, M240/M240-P is slightly thicker than other M models.